hacs/integration/.github/ISSUE_TEMPLATE/issue_backend.md

 - [ ] I have filled out the issue template to the best of my ability.
 - [ ] I have read <https://hacs.xyz/docs/issues>
 - [ ] This issue is related to the backend of HACS.
-- [ ] This issue only contain 1 issue (if you have multiple issues, open one issue for each issue).
+- [ ] This issue only contains 1 issue (if you have multiple issues, open one issue for each issue).

 ## Describe the issue